DevTae/StockToolsPreview/README.md

 <br/>

-- Showing the chart of searched backtesting results with many indicators like trendline
+- Showing the chart of searched backtesting results with many indicators like trendline, theme, and so on

 ![viewthechart](https://user-images.githubusercontent.com/55177359/222940379-a8a3c1b3-5ab4-4783-9026-75996ae861fa.gif)